deep-compute/kwikapi/README.md

 ### Protocol handling
 KwikAPI supports JSON protocol and Messagepack protocol
-#### KwikAPI supports custom protocols instead of using existing protocols
+#### KwikAPI also supports custom protocols instead of using existing protocols
 ```python
 # Users can define their own protocols and can register with KwikAPI